Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Introduction

 Another example of the application of the hierarchical packing problem is logistics.
 Assume that goods have the same height, so the problem essentially boils down to the two-dimensional case.
-Individual items could be transported directly in the main container, but in practice, they are packed into boxes (putting together items of the same customer), which can also be packed into larger boxes or crates to make handling them easier.
-Finally, these are put into the main container.
-This problem could be modeled as a hierarchical packing problem with three levels of hierarchy.
+Individual items are first grouped into boxes (e.g., per customer), which can then be packed into larger boxes, and finally loaded into a main container.
+This naturally leads to a multi-level hierarchical packing structure.
+However, in many logistics settings, at least one dimension of the main container is fixed.
+In such cases, the problem is more appropriately modeled using a strip-packing objective at the top level, rather than unconstrained area minimization.

 In this paper, we formally describe the problem of hierarchical packing of two-dimensional items with an arbitrary number of levels, which, to the best of our knowledge, has not been formally studied in the literature.
 In \cref{sec:related-work}, related work on topics of packing, its applications, and the use of decomposition methods is investigated.
 In \cref{sec:desc}, the problem is formally described, and models for Mixed-Integer Linear Programming (MILP) and Constraint Programming (CP) solvers are proposed.
 In \cref{sec:baselines}, heuristics for finding initial solutions and the baseline Bottom-Up method are outlined.
 In \cref{sec:benders}, we develop a heuristic method based on Logic-based Benders Decomposition (LBBD) to alleviate the natural hierarchical property of the problem.
-Experiments in \cref{sec:experiments} show that the proposed method outperforms both exact monolithic models and the baseline Bottom-Up method in synthetic instances with up to 7 levels of hierarchy, with up to 80 items per block and limited computation time.
+Experiments in \cref{sec:experiments} show that the proposed method outperforms both exact monolithic models and the baseline Bottom-Up method in synthetic instances with up to 7 levels of hierarchy, with up to 80 items per block type, and limited computation time.
 Finally, in \cref{sec:discussion,sec:conclusion}, we elaborate on properties of the hierarchical packing problem and possible generalizations to industrial applications.